Index

 Intuition: we want to know if the change in SSR is bigh enough.

-To decide if the increases in SSR is "big enough", to reject the exclusions, we compare if with the distribution, indeed we know that: $F \sim F_ where:
+To decide if the increases in SSR is "big enough", to reject the exclusions, we compare if with the distribution, indeed we know that: where:

-Imder the Gauss-Markov assumptions the OLS is BLUE, however they are not always fullfilled with real data.
+Under the Gauss-Markov assumptions the OLS is BLUE; however they are not always fulfilled with real data.
 Large samples (big data!) come to our rescue!
-It can be shown that some nice properties keep intact if .
-(Larger samples allow to relax some assumptions).
+It can be shown that some nice properties remain intact if .
+(Larger samples allow us to relax some assumptions).

 This implies that when we can use MLR.4 (zero mean and zero correlation).